pjaudiomv/bmlt-cloud-vm-guide/docs/docs/initial-setup/server-setup.md

 ## Next Steps

 With your LAMP stack configured, you can now proceed to:
-1. [BMLT Installation](bmlt-installation) - Install the BMLT Root Server
+1. [BMLT Installation](bmlt-installation) - Install the BMLT Server
 2. [YAP Installation](yap-installation) - Install YAP (if needed)
 3. [SSL Setup](ssl-setup) - Configure HTTPS certificates